-As a result of the complaints received, certain internal company procedures were improved and, in one case, corrective measures were applied to an employee for serious misconduct.
-No complaints have been received regarding discrimination, human rights violations, corruption or bribery, or breaches of the Code of Ethics.
-All complaints were reported to the Audit Committee as part of the Annual Report on Compliance Activities.
+As a result of the reports received, certain internal company procedures were improved.
+No reports have been received related to cases of discrimination, human rights violations, corruption, bribery or breaches of the Code of Ethics.

-In addition to the external and internal Ethics Channel, the company has implemented a confidential internal confidential channel for the communication of inefficiencies, non-compliance with procedures, malpractice and
+In addition to the external and internal Ethics Channel, the company has implemented an internal confidential channel for reporting inefficiencies, non-compliance with procedures, malpractice or inappropriate conduct by employees.
+Access to this channel is restricted to the GRC Department and the Quality Manager.

-• Periodic training and refresher programmes for employees involved in the preparation and review of financial information, and in FIICS assessments.
+Periodic training and refresher programmes for employees involved in the preparation and review of financial information, and in FIICS assessments.
 These courses, or at least accounting rules, auditing, internal control and risk management.